melt-umn/Dockerfiles/README.md

 - For Windows or macOS click the `Get Docker` button
   * Follow the installation instructions and ensure Docker is running
 - For Ubuntu/other Linux distributions, click the Resources tab and follow the instructions on the `Detailed Installation Instructions` page.
+  * It is recommended that you also perform the post-installation steps if running Ubuntu, to ensure safety of your system.[Read](https://docs.docker.com/engine/installation/linux/linux-postinstall/) for instructions to prevent having to use sudo/have a user without root access use the docker engine from using (if on Ubuntu).

 Ensure your Docker daemon is running by running one of the following commands:
 - macOS and Windows: